rasmusreimer/Electron_class_reg/README.md

 | C7  | 0.358 |  64.67% | `y = log(p_pt_track · (1 + eta²))` |
 | C10 | 0.291 |  54.89% | `y = log(0.686·pX_ecore / (p_ptcone40 + 1.25) + p_pt_track)` |

 C10 is the best closed-form expression and still ~2.8× worse than the ensemble.
-Useful as a floor for "what could a physicist guess unaided" rather than a competitive model.
+Interesting but not quite a competitive model.

 ---